Bahrain says catches Iran-linked cell plotting attacks

 Saudi Arabia and Bahrain, the base for the U.S. Navy's Fifth Fleet, cut ties response with Iran in response.

-BNA said a main suspect, Ali Ahmed Fakhrawi, had travelled to Lebanon and personally met the head of the Shi'ite militant group Hezbollah, who gave him $20,000 to aid the cell.
+BNA said a main suspect, Ali Ahmed Fakhrawi, had traveled to Lebanon and personally met the head of the Shi'ite militant group Hezbollah, who gave him $20,000 to aid the cell.

 Fakhrawi and his twin brother were linked to the militant activities of eight other suspects named by BNA, some of whom were arrested as early as 2013 and two of whom were designated as fugitives, one in Iran.